ropensci/redland-bindings/R/redland/README.md

 ```

 ### Installing with Macports
-If you are already using the MacPorts package manager, you can install *dataone* with the following commands,
+If you are already using the MacPorts package manager, you can install *redland* with the following commands,
 otherwise, it is recommended that you skip to the next section *Installing with HomeBrew*.
 To install
 the *redland* R package with MacPorts, enter these commands at a terminal window: